dvirfriedler/FastAPI/README.md

 Inside the test folder you will see all the different files of the test for the project

+## Request Handling

+The project efficiently manages different types of client requests.
+Here's an overview of how various requests are handled:

+- **GET Requests**: Retrieve data from the server.
+For example, fetching the list of todos or user details.
+- **POST Requests**: Send data to the server to create new records.
+For example, adding a new todo item or registering a new user.
+- **PUT Requests**: Update existing records on the server.
+For example, editing a todo item or updating user information.
+- **DELETE Requests**: Remove records from the server.
+For example, deleting a todo item or removing a user account.

+The API ensures proper validation and error handling for all request types, ensuring a smooth and reliable user experience.

 ## Database Integration

 To connect the project to your own database, follow these steps: